verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 When a managed cluster is registered, the following will happen:

-- Immediately after the first registration step, the admin cluster begins scraping Prometheus metrics from the newly registered managed cluster.
 - After both steps of the registration are complete, the managed cluster begins polling the admin cluster for `VerrazzanoProject` resources and multicluster resources, which specify a `placement` in this managed cluster.
     -  Any `VerrazzanoProject` resources placed in this managed cluster are retrieved, and the corresponding namespaces